BearWave Logo BearWave Line Logo

 Just radio.
 No bloat.
 Built for KDE Plasma.

-A lean Linux desktop radio player that plays music and gets out of your way.
-Fast station browsing, solid playback controls, MPRIS integration, and tray behavior without any heavy media suite overhead.
+A lean radio player that plays music and gets out of your way.
+Fast station browsing, solid playback controls, and native integrations for your Linux desktop and Android device.

 Fast station access